mosmn/CV-Application/README.md

 # CV Application

-This project is a CV application where users can create and edit their CV by adding general information, educational experience, and practical experience.
-The application is built using React and utilizes class components for the implementation.
+The CV application is a user-friendly tool built with React that enables individuals to effortlessly create and customize their CV online.
+With features like input fields for general information, sections for work experience and education, and a real-time CV preview, users can easily tailor their CV to highlight their skills and achievements.
+Additionally, the application allows users to download their CV as a PDF, providing a convenient way to save and share their professional profile with potential employers.
+Simplify the process of crafting an impressive CV and make a lasting impression with the CV application.

 ## Live Demo

-A live demo of the CV Application can be found [here]().
+A live demo of the CV Application can be found [here](https://mosmn.github.io/CV-Application/).

 ## Screenshots